jeffreyiacono/depreciator/README.md

 ## depreciator ##

-`depreciate` worksheet function facilitates the depreciation of a set of capitial expenditures against a given depreciation schedule.
+`depreciate` worksheet function facilitates the depreciation of a set of capital expenditures against a given depreciation schedule.

 ## Basic Usage ##